3n952/3n952/README.md

 ### Hi there 👋
-I am a student studying artificial intelligence.
-I am mainly interested in Computer Vision & Robotics!

-I want to become a sustainable developer.

-To do so,
-I'm always working on learning every day, being steady and motivated.

-It is my dream that AI makes the world better.

 I’m an AI engineer with a broad interest in AI systems.

 While I find fields like **Natural Language Processing** fascinating, I’m especially drawn to **Computer Vision**, where perception meets physical interaction.